Panic Attack? Meditation And Yoga Will Cure It For You

 Mindfulness meditation is a style of meditation in which we are consciously aware of the present moment and of what is occurring within the mind.

-It seems remarkably simple, doesn’t it?
+It seems crazy simple, doesn’t it?
 Just focusing on the present moment.
 That’s all it is.
 And yet the act of focusing on the present moment, or being mindful, can and will change your life for the better, as it has changed the lives of many millions of people around the world.

 Mindfulness is about observing and accepting thoughts, rather than fighting them and pushing them away.
 By accepting our thoughts and not fighting them, we recognise that they are only thoughts, that they are not reality.
 Once we realise this, we are able to overcome our negative ways of thinking.